carbon-design-system/carbon-components-vue/packages/core/src/components/cv-inline-notification/cv-inline-notification-notes.md

 - kind: 'error', 'info', 'success', 'warning'
 - title: 'title'
 - sub-title: 'subtitle'
+- actionLabel: optional action button label, without it no action button is displayed.
 - closeAriaLabel: { type: String, default: 'Clear filter' },
 - lowContrast: Boolean to use a lower contrast version of the notification